 To offer CG 44363 training, set a date where attention can be focused on the training, print out the materials, arrange the room, and facilitate the discussion.
 Thorough coverage takes about 45-60 minutes.

-Some best-practices have been assimilated since training was first provided at Coast Guard Station Cape Disappointment in 2018.
+Some best-practices have been assimilated since this training was first provided at Coast Guard Station Cape Disappointment in 2018.

 First, assign “parts” to members of the team as appropriate.
 Impact can be maximized by pairing members with relevant parts based on their job at the unit.